 "Most tech companies have a four-year vesting schedule and try to use options as ‘golden handcuffs; to aid retention, but we never thought that made sense.
 If you see a better opportunity elsewhere, you should be allowed to take what you’ve earned and leave.
 If you no longer want to work with us, we don’t want to hold you hostage."

-Yet leaders take it personally when an employee leaves to pursue the next evolution on their path, even when that option doesn't exist in their company or if they've failed to discuss future plans.
-Many people also feel stuck in companies that can no longer utilize their best abilities, becoming disengaged - without realizing that it is ok, and not disloyal, to seek growth and fulfillment in another setting.
+Yet leaders can take it personally when an employee leaves to pursue the next evolution on their path.
+Even when that next step doesn't exist in their company or if they as managers have failed to discuss future plans.
+Many people feel stuck in companies that can no longer utilize their best abilities.
+When employees feel under-utilized they becoming disengaged - without realizing that it is ok, and not disloyal, to seek growth and fulfillment in another setting.

-So how does a company manage this, encouraging people to follow their path without the trauma of turnover that disrupts the business.
+So how does a company manage this?
+How can employers encourage people to follow their path without the trauma of turnover that disrupts the business?

-Well there should be a plan for that too.
-Without a manager fearing that the employee will resign, or the employee fearing for the near-term security of their job, everyone could work together to ensure that there was minimum disruption to the business and or to the individual's employment.
+Without a manager fearing that the employee will resign without notice, or the employee fearing for the near-term security of their job, everyone could work together to ensure that there was minimum disruption - to the business and to the individual's employment.
+There is a lot of anxiety around the "what if" possibility of an open conversation revealing that there may soon need to be a parting of the ways.
 This might seem like a big leap of trust, and perhaps unrealistic, but the alternative is surprise resignations, and unfulfilled, disengaged or insecure workers.